FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- RELEASE PREPARATION -->

+- Requires a complete shift to nextjs but not before we are through with the portfolio cms and the church application.

 <!-- CHUNK ONE : AUTHENTICATION CONCENRS -->

+- Account for both confirmation codes not being valid by an else statement
+- Test authentication with the new changes to how messages are sent.
 - Message autofill does not work on submit, but message form is fine.
-- Toggle password visibility by changing input type between password and text
+- Password Toggle password visibility by changing input type between password and text
+- Image Optimizations - My images are too large....
+I need to reduce or find some less than 500kb of data.
+And use modern .webp and .avf formats which provide better compression.

 <!-- CHUNK TWO : UI SURVIVAL -->